taggon/highlight/README.md

 ## Installation

 * Download the latest version [here](https://github.com/taggon/highlight/releases).
-* Unarchive and run it.
+* Unarchive it and then run the application.
 * You may be asked to move it into Applications folder.
 I strongly recommend accepting it.

 ## Usage